arcalot/arcaflow-workflows/advanced-examples/system-performance/stressng-pcp/README.md

 to the user
 - [`stressng-workflow.yaml`](stressng-workflow.yaml) -- Defines the inner workflow input
 schema, plugins, and output for stress-ng tests.
-This workflow is looped over by the `workflow.yaml`, but it can also be used stand-alone.
+This workflow is looped over by the `workflow.yaml`, but it can also be used stand-alone
-- [`input.yaml`](sample-input.yaml) -- Example input parameters that the user provides for running the outer workflow.
+- [`input.yaml`](sample-input.yaml) -- Example input parameters that the user provides for running the outer workflow
 - [`sample-input-stressng-cpu.yaml`](sample-input-stressng-cpu.yaml) -- Example CPU test
-input parameters that can be used with the inner `stressng-workflow.yaml` workflow stand-alone.
+input parameters that can be used to run the `stressng-workflow.yaml` workflow as a stand-alone workflow
 - [`sample-input-stressng-memory.yaml`](sample-input-stressng-memory.yaml) -- Example
-memory test input parameters that can be used with the inner `stressng-workflow.yaml` workflow stand-alone.
+memory test input parameters that can be used to run the `stressng-workflow.yaml` workflow as a stand-alone workflow
 - [`config.yaml`](config.yaml) -- Global config parameters that are passed to the Arcaflow engine